 I know: Hirson’s language is hardly intended to limn eternal truths or stand as aesthetically profound.
 The structural difference between La Bête and our colloquial language is similar to that between Shakespeare’s dramatic syntax and how people spoke on the streets in his time, but then, with Shakespeare there are also words’ meanings and the synergy of their conglomeration.

 Upon which there remains the simple problem that so much of Shakespeare’s poetry is unavailable to us not because it’s “challenging” but because it’s not in the language we speak – the words’ meanings have changed in ways that bar us from understanding.

 In Twelfth Night, Viola observes:

-This fellow is wise enough to play the fool; And to do that well craves a kind of wit.
+This fellow is wise enough to play the fool;

 He must observe their mood on whom he jests,

 And, like the haggard, check at every feather